 The Shared Nothing Architecture is a relatively old pattern that has had a resurgence of late in data storage technologies, particularly in the NoSQL, Data Warehousing and Big Data spaces.
 As architectures go it has some pretty interesting performance tradeoffs when compared to the more common approach of simply sharing a disk array (known as Shared Disk).
 This article compares and contrasts these two.

 Shared Disk and Shared Nothing

-Shared Nothing is a data architecture for distributed data storage in a clustered environment.
-Data is partitioned in some manner and spread across a set of machines with each machine having sole access, and hence sole responsibility, for the data it holds.
+Shared nothing is a simple idea.
+Data data is partitioned in some manner and spread across a set of machines.
+This means that each machine has sole access, and hence sole responsibility, for the data it holds.
 It does not share responsibility with other machines.
 So data is completely segregated, with each node having total autonomy over its particular subset.

 Understanding the Trade-offs for Writing

 When persisting data in a shared disk architecture writes can be performed against any node.
 If node 1 and 2 both attempt to write a tuple then, to ensure consistency with other nodes, the management system must either use a disk based lock table or else communicated their intention to lock the tuple with the other nodes in the cluster.
 Both methods provide scalability issues.
 Adding more nodes either increases contention on the lock table or alternatively increases the number of nodes over which lock agreement must be found.

-To explain this a little further consider the case described by the below diagram.
-The clustered Shared Disk database contains a record with PK = 1 and data = foo.
+To explain this a little further consider the case described by the diagram below.
+The clustered shared disk database contains a record with PK = 1 and data = foo.
 For efficiency both nodes have cached local copies of record 1 in memory.
 A client then tries to update record 1 so that ‘foo’ becomes ‘bar’.
 To do this in a consistent manner the DBMS must take a distributed lock on all nodes that may have cached record 1.
 Such distributed locks become slower and slower as you increase the number of machines in the cluster and as a result can impede the scalability of the writing process.